Applications of ball spaces theory: fixed point theorems in semimetric spaces and ball convergence

 As we have the obvious Lipschitz equivalence between $d$ and the Euclidean metric $d_e$, the topology induced by sequence convergence in $(\R,d)$ coincides with the standard topology of the reals.
-What remains to show is that $\R$ equipped with $\tau^d$ is also metrizable.
+What remains to be shown is that $\R$ equipped with $\tau^d$ is also metrizable.

 Firstly, observe that an open ball in $(\R,d)$ is of the form